Nursing homes say cuts put care in jeopardy

 "It's getting a whole lot tougher every year," said Steve Ziller, administrator of Pine Haven Care Center in Pine Island.

 High costs at nursing homes include health, liability and workers compensation insurance, Ziller said.
-A "soft market" for liability and workers compensation insurance have helped Pine Haven, he said.
+A "soft market" for liability and workers compensation insurance has helped Pine Haven, he said.

 The mix between Medicaid patients and private-pay patients generally determines how well a facility does financially, Ziller said.
 The state requires that private-pay clients pay the same prices as those getting federally reimbursed service.